 The issue of whether the need for critical thinking and enthusiasm about this issue is worthy of further study is being analyzed.
 A more sophisticated instrument, a better focused set of questions and a new look at project goals may result in ascertaining a wider mandate to pursue augmented training or a focused education initiative.
 One of the participants did report an effort in the US Army to address this issue and contact with that effort will be initiated.

 The next issue was how to make sense of the data.
 As already noted, the first insight was a confirmation and quantification of how important this issue is to the American warfighters.
 But the target issues themselves required some more detailed consideration.
-In the case of this paper, the analysis is not the main thrust of the paper, so only the raw data amalgamations will be reported.
-The analysis of this data and the more informal insights to be drawn therefrom are left to the reader alone to evaluate and internalize.
+In this paper, the analysis is not the main thrust of the paper, so only the raw data amalgamations will be reported.
+The data and the more informal insights to be drawn therefrom are left to the reader alone to evaluate and internalize.
 The team felt well-served by this bolstering of their own impressions and that of the previous scholars who had addressed these issues.
 Term familiarity responses are set forth in Table 1.

 Table 1.
 Participant's Familiarity With and their Use of the Term (N=60)